 In order to destroy capital, they must not only destroy consumer goods, including durable ones like houses, but also destroy industrial equipment to a larger degree than is newly built.
 Wars, it should not be forgotten, not only can destroy capital but also can lead to a tremendous increase of capital accumulation (as happened, for example, in the USA both during the first and second world war).
 Often the two processes occur side by side (like in Britain during the second world war), and only if the first process is larger than the second one is there real capital destruction (i.e., does overall capital accumulation become negative).
 We have described the mechanics of this process of contracted reproduction under war economy in Marxist Economy Theory; incidentally one of the examples of "fresh exploration" which Kidron somehow managed to miss in the book.
 Kidron seems to labour under the impression that wars and war production are "unproductive" and "destroy capital" because weapons are "destructive goods".
-He forgets that a manufacturer of tanks, munitions and fighter planes makes a huge profit, uses a large part of it to accumulate capital (i.e. to buy new machinery and to hire new men) and that this represents a process of capital accumulation identical to the similar steps embarked upon by a manufacturer of tinned milk or by a firm producing turbines.
+He forgets that a manufacturer of tanks, munitions machinery and to hire new men) and that this represents a process of capital accumulation identical to the similar steps embarked upon by a manufacturer of tinned milk or by a firm producing turbines.
 We have now arrived at Kidron's fourth "leak": arms production.
 According to him, it represents a "drain", and "being a capital-intensive drain, it will have a restraining effect on the tendency of the organic composition to rise" (pp. 33-34).
 Why arms production is a "drain", and why it has a restraining effect on the tendency of the organic composition of capital to rise, remains an absolute mystery.

-The whole construction is completely artificial and misses the main "law of motion" of capital accumulation altogether.
-For arms production is not conducted on some mysterious planet Mars, but on this wicked planet of ours; it is not conducted under conditions of some mysteriously unknown mode of production, but under "normal" and "classical" capitalism, with a constant flow of capital between all sectors of profitable investment, including arms production.
-So the calculation of an "organic composition of capital" in the arms industry, separate and apart from that of the "civilian sector", is completely meaningless to establish the trend of the average rate of profit, which results precisely from the social average between all sectors, including the arms production is to weaken or to stop the tendency to a declining rate of profit, is that the average social organic composition of capital (including of course the arms sector itself) has become lower than it would have been if that arms production sector would not have existed.
-And that conclusion just does not make any sense, if one assumes that the organic composition of capital in the arms production sector is actually higher and not lower than the average organic composition of capital in the "civilian" production sector, because it is nearly entirely situated in the "capital intensive" sector of heavy industry10.
+, The whole construction is completely artificial and misses the main "law of motion" of capital accumulation altogether.
+For arms production is not conducted on some mysterious planet Mars, but on this wicked planet of ours; it is not conducted under conditions of some mysteriously unknown mode of production, but under "normal" and "classical" capitalism, with a constant flow of capital between all sectors of profitable investment, mcluding arms production.
+So the calculation of an "organic composition of capital" in the arms industry, separate and apart from that of the "civilian sector", is completely meaningless to establish the trend of the average rate of profit, which results precisely from the social average between all sectors, including the arms sector.
+What Kidron would have to prove, to show that the effect of capitalist arms production is to weaken or to stop the tendency to a declining rate of profit, is that the average social organic composition of capital (including of course the arms sector itself) has become lower than it would have been if that arms assumes that the organic composition of capital in the arms production sector sector, because it is nearly entirely situated in the "capital intensive" sector of heavy industry."

-Kidron's assumption could only imply an element of truth if the average organic composition of capital would be actually lower in the armament sector than it is in the other sectors.
-In that case, of course, strong expansion of a sector with lower organic composition of capital would lower the social average organic composition of capital and thereby successfully counteract the tendency of the rate of profit to fall.
-But this hypothesis-which Kidron would be the first one to reject!-does not correspond to reality.
-And even if it would, it would not represent a "drain" but only a particular manifestation of the same basic law of motion of capitalist accumulation of the "pure" model, which we described above.
+of capital would be actually lower in the armament sector than it is in the other sectors.
+In that case, of capital would be actually lower in the armament sector than it is in the other sectors.
+In that case, social average organic composition of capital and thereby successfully counteract the tendency of the rate of profit to fall.
+But this hypothesis-which Kidron would be the first one to reject!-does and correspond to reality.
+And even if it would, it would not represent a "drain" but only a particular we described above.